 Rationale and Motivations (Why)

 As a researcher in an academic environment, understanding copyright basics can help you to share and protect your work effectively and purposefully.
-The decisions you make now about copyright will have implications for your work including how it can be built upon in the future.
+The decisions you make now about copyright will have implications for your work, including how it can be built upon in the future.

 As you work on your thesis or dissertation, it is useful to build a basic understanding of two key aspects of copyright:

-How copyright impacts your ability to include others’ works within your own (including those you have collaborated with to produce or that you have already published)
+How copyright impacts your ability to include others’ works within your own (including those you have collaborated with to produce or that you have already published);

 How decisions you make about your own copyright may impact the future of your own research outputs.